sebastian-king/Sebs-Website-Framework/README.md

 It is designed to be the most efficient form of managing a website and relies upon no third party tools.

+## Installation
+This framework can self-install on any `debian`/`ubuntu` based system.
+Just put the `install.sh` file in the root of your website, and run it.
+Once it is installed, please see the `config.php` and `sample.config.php` file to set up your specific configuration information.

-The provided files are detailed below:
+The provided files are documented below:

 ### .htaccess
 - The .htaccess file includes a handy rewrite rule that removes the need for the .php in URL, therefore /login.php can be referenced by /login, for example.